 5. The Bing carbs are pretty consistent, but I have found differences between them, don’t assume.

 6. The BMW valves may seal unevenly.
 Same for the rings.
 Remember the time that you rode for 2 hours in a cross wind?
-That is when you forever changed the two sides.
-The cooling was totally different for them.
+That is when you forever changed the two sides because the cooling was totally different.